 We warmly encourage applications from writers who identify as other than male, white, cis, and abled.

 We will process all applications as they come to us – first come, first served.
 If your publishing/studying requirements are satisfied, and we have the room you require, we’ll be pleased to confirm your place on the waiting list.

 Due to the limited number of places, successful applicants will be allocated the rooms on a first-come, first-served basis.
 We will set up a waiting list if necessary.

-When we confirm that your application has been successful, we will ask for a 50% deposit to be paid within 10 days, and the remainder to be paid by 1 November 2020.
+When we confirm that your application has been successful, we will ask for a 50% deposit to be paid within 10 days, and the remainder to be paid a few months later.

 If you have to cancel, we will hold any payment you have made until we can reallocate your room.
 If we are able to do this, we will refund your payment, less 10% for administrative hair-tearing.

 If in the event of unforeseen events we have to cancel the retreat, we will refund any payment you have made within one month of notice being given, less 10% administrative forehead-clutching.
 We cannot be held responsible for any travel arrangements you may have made or have to cancel.
 We recommend that you take out a travel insurance policy.
 We reserve the right to change the programme at short notice, but will only do this if there is no other option.
 Should this very unlikely situation arise, we will endeavour to provide a top-quality replacement to ensure that the retreat and the masterclasses will be all that you expect.